In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Large lots and single-family homes define the dominant spatial condition of San Ysidro.

-In terms of its spatial structure, the neighborhood fabric of San Ysidro is mostly gridded, characterized by a mix of single-family and multi-family dwellings.
+In terms of its spatial structure, the neighborhood of San Ysidro is mostly gridded, characterized by a mix of single-family and multi-family dwellings.
 Individual parcels are large and spacious enough for free-standing accessory units.
-Building new accessory units would increase density—a change urgently needed given San Diego county’s characteristic urban sprawl—and do so without demolishing existing homes.
-The construction itself could also be facilitated by the CLT, granting them an unusual measure of control over material and labor conditions on the building site.
-Furthermore, if the CLT owns two adjacent parcels, it can request a lot-consolidation from the city, which would trigger different zoning entitlements and allow for higher density on the consolidated lot.
+Building new accessory units would increase density—a change urgently needed, given San Diego county’s characteristic urban sprawl—and do so without demolishing existing homes.
+This construction itself could also be facilitated by the CLT, granting residents an unusual measure of control over material and labor conditions on building sites.
+Furthermore, if a CLT owns two adjacent parcels, it can request a lot consolidation from the city, which would trigger different zoning entitlements and allow for higher density on the consolidated lot.
 A building might thus straddle what was once a property line, defying the inherited system of property.

 (Left) The construction of accessory units in the neighborhood increases density without displacing existing residents.
-(Right) By owning adjacent lots, the CLT can request lot-consolidation, allowing for the construction of multi-unit structures, altering the typological composition of the neighborhood over time.
+(Right) By owning adjacent lots, the CLT can request a lot consolidation, allowing for the construction of multi-unit structures, altering the typological composition of the neighborhood over time.

 In addition to strategies for densification, a CLT can offer an integrated plan for land stewardship that defies the current division of maintenance stemming from the practice of parcellation.
 It is not uncommon for CLTs to manage pooled resources to ensure that all members have access to a system of support.
-For example, CLTs may manage maintenance funds that, when needed, can provide grants to residents for major renovation projects such as roof replacement.
-Read spatially, the CLT has the capacity to operate within and across property boundaries, redistributing the burden of maintenance and enabling new ambitions for land stewardship that would otherwise be inaccessible to individual homeowners due to high costs of labor and resources.
-This strategy could be expanded to other areas, such as the planting of edible gardens, orchards, and remediation projects that bring biodiversity to the neighborhood.
+For example, CLTs may manage maintenance funds that, when needed, can provide grants to residents for major renovation projects, such as roof replacement.
+Read spatially, the CLT has the capacity to operate within and across property boundaries, redistributing the burden of maintenance and enabling grander ambitions for land stewardship that would otherwise be inaccessible to individual homeowners due to the high cost of labor and resources.
+This strategy could be expanded to other areas as well, such as the planting of edible gardens, orchards, and remediation projects that bring biodiversity to the neighborhood.

 A CLT-led planting initiative can stitch a patchwork of gardens into the residential fabric, subverting the separation between productive and residential land use typical of conventional urban planning.